zachwiseit/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/6599a392-28ef-4e8c-9e73-9d9d8f2a6868)

-7 Now Azure will begin to build your tour Virtual Machine and the necessary assets.
+7 Now Azure will begin to build your your Virtual Machine and the necessary assets.

 ![image](https://github.com/user-attachments/assets/2edcba34-2c58-40cd-873d-5685b1a3edee)